The good news is it feels like we’re entering a new season of leadership and ministry.

 Although the coronavirus is still with us, churches and businesses are reopening almost everywhere.

 That’s the good news.

 The bad news is that the new season is perhaps even more complicated than the season of crisis we just left.
-And it’s way more complicated than having a second wave of the virus (as serious as that might be).

 I also realize you’re likely tempted to stop reading right here.